vsf-tv/gccg-cdd/README.md

 This will update the latest configuration which is validated by the VSF Host Service and communicated to the device.
 Edit: src/payloads/1_channel_encoder/configuration.json to point to your running SRT listener from the previous step.
+You will need to change
+1. update the IP, Port,
+2. update the protocol to "srt_caller"
+3. set encrtption to {} (encryption is not enabled in the reference design using simple ffmpeg)

 Request Path:  <base_endpoint>/dev/device/{device-id}
 Request Type: PUT
 Request Body: